socketsupply/sockets.sh/src/docs/troubleshooting.md

 To produce a meaningful backtrace that can help debug the crash, you'll need to resign the binary with the ability to attach the `lldb` debugger tool.
-You'll also want to enable core dumps in case the analysis isn't exaustive enough.
+You'll also want to enable core dumps in case the analysis isn't exhaustive enough.

 ```
 sudo ulimit -c unlimited # enable core dumps (`ls -la /cores`)